seper56/Computer-Science-for-JavaScript-Challenge-Regex-Tutorial/Develop/gist-template.md

 ## Summary
-Typically,Regex or regular expressions aere used by strings-searching algorithms to search for or replace stings or to validtae input. is is a techique commonly used in theoretical computer science.
+Typically, Regex or regular expressions aere used by strings-searching algorithms to search for or replace stings or to validtae input. is is a techique commonly used in theoretical computer science.

 lets look a string code using regex to look for a match HTML tag